HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/worldmap.md

 ### World Map Flow
 1. Drag the **worldmap in** node onto the canvas.
 2. Drag a **function** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - On the **On Message** tab enter the JavaScript:
     {% raw %}
     ~~~js